WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC20/WWDC20-10047-Enable-encrypted-DNS.md

 When people access the web within your app, their privacy is paramount.
 Safeguard that information by leveraging encrypted DNS across our platforms to deliver private and secure connectivity within your app.
 Discover how you can use system DNS settings to connect to encrypted servers or enable encrypted DNS within an app using standard networking APIs.

-Enabling encrypted DNS is yet another way your app can help preserve privacy for your customers and provide them with a better and more secure experience.

 @Metadata {
    @TitleHeading("WWDC20")
    @PageKind(sampleCode)